Heritage and History

 Rockhampton CBD located | Directions to Customs House

 If you only have a short time and would like to take in as much of Rockhampton's history as possible, Quay Street is your destination.
-It is Australia's longest National Trust heritage-listed streets and provides a wealth of historic buildings to marvel at and explore.
+It is one of Queensland's longest National Trust heritage-listed streets and provides a wealth of historic buildings to marvel at and explore.

 Starting at the wharves that were the gateway into Rockhampton, and continuing through most of the early CBD, this tour is approximately 2km one way, or you can add on the river walk for a lovely return trip.